ibdgc/idhub/docs/index.md

     ---

-    Learn how to prepare, validate, and ingest data into IDHub.
+    Learn how to prepare, validate, and ingest data into IDhub.

     [:octicons-arrow-right-24: Go to Ingestion Guides](for-data-curators/ingestion-overview.md)